 This usually happens with new businesses, or when lenders and investors don’t have a lot of confidence in the business’ financial stability.
 For a self-employed worker or general partnership starting up a business, choosing a company as a business structure will not protect them in all situations because they will have to guarantee their company’s obligations.

 Also, it is quite common for shareholders of the company to act as its directors.
-Although their responsibility as shareholders might be limited, they have much more responsibility as directors: if they don't carry out their duties properly as directors, they can be held responsible at both the civil and criminal levels.
-We recommend that you speak to a lawyer or a notary about this issue.
+Although their responsibility as shareholders might be limited, they have much more responsibility as directors: if they don’t carry out their duties properly as directors, they can be held responsible at both the civil and criminal levels.
+We recommend that you speak to a lawyer about this issue.

 To learn more, read the section in this article “Advantages of a Corporation: Limited Responsibility of Shareholders”.